She watches with anticipation, hoping to become a lottery winner as the numbers pop up on the screen.

-If you want to be particular, you could argue that lottery winners are the financially independent; they’re just a subset of the FI.
+If you want to be particular, you could argue that lottery winners are also among the financially independent; they’re just a subset of the FI.
 Technically, you would be correct, but you don’t want to be that particular.

 For the purposes of this discussion, I’ll be comparing the lottery winner who became FI overnight to someone who earned, saved, and invested until the magic number was reached.